-There is more things to do in Barcelona than you could possibly cover, even during a longer holiday.
-Make sure you make the best of your holiday and experience it all - observe the astonishing architectural sites like Sagrada Familia, wander through the stunning parks of Barcelona like Parc Güell, spend family time in Barcelona Zoo, check the latest fashion trends on Passeig de Gracia and watch a movie in open air in the moat of Castell de Montjuïc.
+There’s more to do in Barcelona than you could possibly take on, even during a longer holiday.
+Make sure you make the best of it and maximize your experiences.
+Observe the astonishing architectural sites like Sagrada Familia.
+Wander through the stunning parks, like Parc Güell.
+Spend family time in Barcelona Zoo.
+Check the latest fashion trends on Passeig de Gracia.
+And watch a movie in the open air in the moat of Castell de Montjuïc.

-The following sites aren't by chance on the UNESCO's world heritage list.
-These sites aren't to be missed during your holiday.
-Barcelona has some of the most astonishing buildings in the world and you would probably regret if you didn't see them at least from the outside.
+There’s a reason why the following attractions are on the UNESCO's world heritage list.
+They aren't to be missed during your holiday.
+Barcelona has some of the most astonishing buildings in the world, and you’d probably regret not seeing them at least from the outside.

 - Website: sagradafamilia.org